 We also collaborated with Tate Britain on the occasion of their British Baroque exhibition (4 February – 18 March 2020) by supporting the restoration of two of the ‘Beauties’ at Petworth House (National Trust) whose legs had been cut off by Petworth’s owner in the late-18th and early-19th century.

-Philip is Presidential of Kids in Museums, which seeks to make the museum and heritage sector more accessible to children, young people and families.
+Philip is President of Kids in Museums, which seeks to make the museum and heritage sector more accessible to children, young people and families.
 To recognize and celebrate the institutions that have made exceptional efforts to accommodate and engage with children and families.
 Each year it awards the Family Friendly Museum Prize, the only museum award in the UK to be judged by families.

 In his capacity as trustee of a group of Acadamy Schools in Manchester, partly financed by the Laurus Trust, Philip and the company have helped bring reproductions of famous artworks to the walls of its newest secondary schools, and had the opportunity to visit the students and chat with them about art.